IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week1.md

 **Arina Petuhova** – designed the database and implemented its initial version.

-**Amir Bairamov** – completed the basic Figma version of the project (excluding the game board) and started expanding it.
+**Amir Bairamov** – completed the MVP0 Figma version of the project (excluding the game board) and started expanding it.

 **All team members** - researched and explored the best tools for the project and discussed the project logic together in meetings.